-(2) Include justification documenting the rationale behind a determination of no subcontracting opportunities.
-The contracting officer may use the justification provided by the apparent successful offeror
+(1) Written determination.
+Prepare a written determination supporting the rationale that no subcontracting opportunities exist.
+Attach a copy of the justification provided by the apparent successful offeror.

-(3) Obtain AA OSDBU concurrence on the determination prior to contract award.
+(2) AA OSDBU review.
+Obtain AA OSDBU concurrence on the determination prior to contract award.
+Coordinate the concurrence through the GSA SBTA.